xenith/django-base-template/README.md

 - Python >= 2.5
 - pip
-- virtualenv (virtualenvwrapper is recommended for development)
+- virtualenv (virtualenvwrapper is recommended for use during development)

 ## Installation ##